Credit cards for people with bad credit

 If you have a bad credit score, you still have options for a credit card.

-Comparing credit cards for bad credit
+Comparing of 6 credit cards for bad credit

 Refresh Secured Card